tigerbeetle/tigerbeetle/docs/usage/data-modeling.md

 ## `id`

-The primary purpose of an `id` (for both [accounts](../reference/accounts.md#id) and [transfers](../reference/transfers.md#id)) is to serve as an "idempotency key".
+The primary purpose of an `id` (for both [accounts](../reference/accounts.md#id) and [transfers](../reference/transfers.md#id)) is to serve as an "idempotency key" — to avoid executing an event twice.
+For example, if a client creates a transfer but the server's reply is lost, the client (or application) will retry — the database must not transfer the money twice.
-The database uses ids to avoid repeating duplicate events.

 [Randomly-generated identifiers](#random-identifier) are recommended for most applications.